BY RON CAIN

 Idle Hands -- Director: Rodman Flender (Leprechaun 2).
 Starring: Devon Sawa, Seth Green (Buffy the Vampire Slayer), Vivica Fox.
 Comments: Idle Hands is a clever slasher-movie comedy about three lazy teenagers.
 There is gore galore as Devon Sawa's hand becomes demonically possessed and begins killing friends and foes alike.
 I give this movie four tombstones for its high energy level and sly sense of humor.

 The In Crowd -- Director: Mary Harron (Pet Semetery).
 Starring: Lori Heuring, Susan Ward.
 Comments: Is it worth being popular if you must risk your life?
-That's
+That's what one young lady must decide when murder makes its appearance at an exclusive country club.
+A totally dead and uninspired slasher flick.

 Lake Placid -- Director: Steve Miner.
 Starring: Bill Pullman (Independence Day), Bridget Fonda, Oliver Platt.
 Comments: Voracious crocodile goes on an eating spree.
 Don't shed any crocodile tears for this turkey.